 Stepping back into our time machine, we fly forward to the year of 1967 as the first 13 years of life whizzed by on our farm there in southern Minnesota.
 Back in our farm days, I mainly enjoyed the radio that Dad always had playing in our barn while milking our herd of Holstein cows.
 Our father found that, not only did the radio entertain him, but it tended to make the cows relax and “let down” more milk for us to sell to the creamery nearby in Kiester.
 Oh sure, I enjoyed the “top tunes” of the day, but did not have a regular favorite radio program to listen to.

-Once life had settled in our new surroundings of Battle Ground, Washington, I came across the radio ministry of Dr. John G. Mitchell.
-Mitchell was a co-founder of Multnomah School of the Bible in Portland, Oregon.
+After our family moved to the West Coast and once life had settled in our new surroundings of Battle Ground, Washington, I came across the radio ministry of Dr. John G. Mitchell.
+Pastor Mitchell was a co-founder of Multnomah School of the Bible in Portland, Oregon.
 I was captivated by the deep sincerity of this dear man who often implored his listeners with, “If you’ll only fall in love with the Savior!”
 On top of his sincerity was the wonderful lilt of his Welsh/English accent as he spoke.
 His program was one that I looked forward to daily and, if I had the opportunity to see him speak in a nearby church, you could bet that I was in that pew to not only hear my hero, but see him in person.
 Seeing Dr. Mitchell’s personal study Bible once, I saw that he was living proof a saying that goes, “If a man’s Bible is falling apart, it’s a sure sign that that man is VERY WELL put together!”
 If I could emulate that dear man of God at even a fraction of how he lived his life, I would be one happy man.

-Every Saturday afternoon, at 3pm, I’d tune in my “smile medicine” in the form of a wonderful variety radio show called, “Prairie Home Companion” based out of Minneapolis/St. Paul, Minnesota.
+Every Saturday afternoon, at 3pm, I’d tune in to listen to my “smile medicine” in the form of a wonderful variety radio show called, “Prairie Home Companion” based out of Minneapolis/St. Paul, Minnesota.
 It was a two hour journey into laughter via many happy parodies and even phony commercials for silly companies that didn’t exist; such as “Bertha’s Kitty Boutique” or “Powder Milk Biscuits” or “The Fearmonger’s Shop”.
-There were hilarious skits, monologues about a mythical town called, “Lake Wobegon” and, of course, lots and lots of great music from all over the world.
+There were hilarious skits, monologues about a mythical town called, “Lake Wobegon, Minnesota” and, of course, lots and lots of great music from all over the world.

 With all the sadness that permeates the world around us, this weekly radio injection of joy each Saturday was “just what the doctor ordered” for this Norwegian Farmer’s Son!! 😉